 The most important thing to know about suitable soil for blueberries is that it should be acidic, with a range of 4.5 to 5.2.
 You will likely need to change the soil pH, so have your soil tested.

 Water your blueberries regularly.
-They should receive about 1-2" of water per week.
+They should receive about 1 to 2" of water per week.

 In order to make the plant stronger and more productive, pick off any flower buds that appear for the first 2 years after planting.
 This will encourage the plant to work on the roots and branches (canes).